dealingwith/daniel-industries/_posts/2026-01-10-how-to-horribly-end-a-year.md

 I've left out some of the more horrible details of that week from hell.

-I'm now able to wheel myself around on my office chair downstairs and get up and down from chairs, beds, and toilets by myself.
+I'm now able to wheel myself around downstairs on my office chair and get up and down from chairs, beds, and toilets by myself.
 I'm not allowed to put weight on the leg for another four weeks.

-I haven't had time to mourn what will be the functional death of what was one of most central aspects of my existence, and the thing that kept me sane amidst *waves hands around*.
-But I don't imagine I will be riding a bike in remotely the same way I did. *This* is not worth it.
-I can't go through this again.
+I haven't had time to mourn what will be the functional death of what was one of most central aspects of my existence, and the thing that kept me sane amidst *[waves hands around].* But I don't imagine I will be riding a bike in remotely the same way I did. *This* is not worth it.
 Hell, I'm going to be increasingly paranoid about *walking* as I age into *actual* hip-break age range.

 I hadn't crashed since the 1990's, when I raced.
 Maybe I'd saved up a dozen normal crashes and spent all that karma on this one.